TheAssemblyArmada/Thyme-Wiki/Compiling-With-Visual-Studio.md

 [[https://user-images.githubusercontent.com/2813117/36568247-2d2e0284-1821-11e8-9343-c2c79f45db90.png|alt=CMake%20Generator]]

-CMake will do some testing to check you have working compilers installed and try and detect any required development libraries such as the Direct3D SDK.
+CMake will do some testing to check you have working compilers installed and try and detect any required development libraries, such as the DirectX SDK.
 Once complete, the main window of CMake will fill with the various parameters that will be used as part of the build.
 Provided there were no errors, this configuration shouldn't need any tweaking, so go ahead and click "Generate".
 This should generate a solution that you can load into Visual Studio in the build directory we specified initially in the CMake window.

 ### Compiling the Code